 Bearing those statistics in mind, it is obvious that a large percentage of the population has at least some relative habit with alcohol, and the majority of those habits are healthy or safe.
 However, some individuals exceed those “healthy” limits and enjoy a little more experimentation with alcohol.
 At this point, it may be difficult to determine what qualifies as social drinking compared to problem drinking.
 Generally speaking, if alcohol is used to deal with difficult situations or to avoid emotions, this behavior is dangerous and could lead to more risky behavior.
 In any case, being aware of the warning signs of alcohol addiction and abuse can mean the difference between saving and losing a life.
+If you are addicted to alcohol, you do have a problem.

 What is Alcoholism?